Zesmat/smart_envirocontrol/README.md

 The dashboard continuously listens for the wake word **“Jarvis”**.

 After it wakes, supported commands include:
-- Chat: “hello”, “thank you” / “thanks”, “who are you”
+- Scene modes: “study”, “cinema” / “movie”, “sleep” / “goodnight”
-- Fan: “turn on fan”, “turn off fan”, “auto” / “reset”
+- Fan: “fan on”, “fan off”, “auto”
-- Lights: “lights on”, “lights off”
+- Lights: “light on/off” or “lamp on/off”
-- Info: “status” / “report”, “why” / “reason”
+- Info: “status”, “time” / “clock”
+- Chat: “hello”, “thanks”, “who (are you)”
-- Safety: “shut down”, “goodbye”, “leave”
+- Safety: “shut down”

 What you should see:
 - Status in the sidebar should turn to **SYSTEM ONLINE** if serial connects.